ayonbiswas/EmoContext-2019/README.md

 Information regarding the Task: https://www.humanizing-ai.com/emocontext.html

+Dataset can be obtained by joining their linkedin group

+**Proposed Architecture**
+../model.png

 **Abstract**
 With the advent of text messaging applications and digital assistants in conversations, it has become inevitable for these digital agents to recognize the emotions and appropriately give a response.
 However, emotions are complicated to understand in a discussion due to the presence of ambiguity.
 A reaction generated in the human physiological state as a result of internal or external factors is called Emotions.